-Level 4 (Year 1) introduces you to many aspects of the discipline.
-You will be introduced to a variety of techniques, design approaches and methods of working, and will gain knowledge and understanding of the field.
-You will be asked to question “What is jewellery and silversmithing?” and will utilise your new design and craft skills in response to a variety of design briefs.
+Level 4 (Year 1) of this Jewellery Design course introduces you to many aspects of the jewellery discipline.
+You will be introduced to a variety of techniques, design approaches and methods of working, and will gain knowledge and understanding of the jewellery field.
+You will be asked the question "What is jewellery and silversmithing?" and will utilise your new design and craft skills in response to a variety of jewellery design briefs.
 Modules include Introduction to Specialisation, Design for Production, Contextual Study 1 and Live Project.

 What is Jewellery and Silversmithing?
 First year work from 2011 challenge traditional conventions of the discipline:

 Photographs of work achieved during Term 2 for the Design for Production module which introduces production techniques and the idea of designing a collection of work.